Ticket Conditions of Sale and Entry

 ii) permitted entry to a rescheduled WTC session or other WTC event; or

-iii) a refund where required under clause 6;
+iii) a refund where required under the ACL;

 b) all other representations, conditions, warranties and terms (including claims in relation to any particular players or matches or a Schedule) that would otherwise be expressed or implied in these conditions by general law, statute or custom are expressly excluded.